-Nothing in this agreement should be construed to prevent the HSCRC or Hospital from undertaking any action that it is lawfully entitled to take, including exercising the right to initiate a full rate review by either the HSCRC or the Hospital.
+Nothing in this Agreement should be construed to prevent the HSCRC or Hospital System from undertaking any action that it is lawfully entitled to take, including exercising the right to initiate a full rate review by either the HSCRC or the Hospitals.

-D. Other Provisions Relative to the Hospital
+D. Other Provisions Relative to each Hospital